sujoySI/sujoySI/README.md

 -  I’m interested in Game Development, Hardware Development, Gaming
 -  I’m currently learning Unreal Engine 5, Unity Game Engine, Arduino and ESP8266-based IoT system
 -  I want to collaborate on Games, 3D Modelling in Blender, Video Editing in Da Vinci Resolve and Filmora.
--  How to reach me On Twitter @900sujoysinha
+-  How to reach me:
+-  On Twitter @900sujoysinha
+-  On Discord blablabla900
+-

 <!---
 sujoySI/sujoySI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.